StephenSmith25/mantid-package-example/README.md

 ```

-The `mantid_python` folder contains our full python environment created using the installer from conda constructor.
-E.g it may look something like
+The `mantid_python` folder contains our full python environment created using the postinstall script and the installer from conda constructor.
+It would look something like

 ```
 mantid_python